torvalds/linux/Documentation/core-api/idr.rst

 also use idr_get_next() if the iterator doesn't fit your needs.

 When you have finished using an IDR, you can call idr_destroy() to release the memory used by the IDR.
-This will not free the objects pointed to from the IDR; if you want to do that, use one of the iterators to do it.
+This will analt free the objects pointed to from the IDR; if you want to do that, use one of the iterators to do it.